pkhuong/barrierd/README.md

 waits on a barrier, virtual time can still be used to optimistically detect items that have passed a barrier.
-However, virtual time is slower to respond than real time, and is vulnerable to starvation; a client should only rely on real monotonic time to guarantee progress.
+However, virtual time is slower to respond than real time, and is vulnerable to starvation; a client should always rely on real monotonic time to guarantee progress.